Dhi13man/3Dimensional-Electrostatics-Simulation/README.md

 ----
 # Simulation Properties:
 1. Let `charge_space` be a Structure Array with `x_coord`, `y_coord`, `z_coord` coordinates and `mag` magnitude as properties of the Structure, representing the simulated medium obeying the necessary assumptions of Coulomb’s Law.
 2. Then, `length(charged_space)` gives the number of Charged particles in charge_space.
 3. Let `charge_space_permittivity` represents the permittivity of the medium.
+4. The `charge_space` is visualized as a 3 Dimensional Scatter plot for the Simulation.
 ----

-# Functions and Usage:
+# Main script CoulombsLaw.m Functions and Usage:

-USAGE: Client Functions that wrap the Back-end Functions --
+Client Functions that wrap the Back-end Functions (for usage):
+--
 A. The `plot_space()` client function **plots the entirety of the charge_space and all the charges present in it in 3 Dimensional Space as a Scatter plot**.